Price on request

 More info

-Set of two leather Swan chairs by Arne Jacobsen for Fritz Hansen
+Set of Leather Swan Chairs by Arne Jacobsen for Fritz Hansen, Denmark 2006

 Price on request